tanmaypatil-21/DEV-OPS/AWS/VPC Peering In 2 Different Region/readme.md

 4. Internet Gateway (IGW) – Allows communication between instances in your VPC and the internet.

-5. NAT Gateway – Enables private subnets to access the internet securely.
+5. NAT Gateway – Enables private subnets to access the internet securely.9

 6. Security Groups – Instance-level firewalls.